RULE 45. SUBPOENA

 (e) Contempt.
 The issuing court may hold in contempt a person who, having been served, fails without adequate excuse to obey the subpoena.
 A nonparty's failure to obey must be excused if the subpoena purports to require the nonparty to attend or produce at a place outside the limits of Rule 45(c)(3).

 (f) Notice.
-All subpoenas commanding pretrial or prehearing production of documents, electronically stored information, or tangible things or the inspection of premises must contain the following notice:
+All subpoenas commanding only pretrial or prehearing production of documents, electronically stored information, or tangible things or the inspection of premises must contain the following notice:

 "You may object to this subpoena by sending or delivering a written objection, stating your valid reason, to [Insert the name and address of the party, or attorney representing the party seeking production of documents, electronically stored information, or tangible things or the inspection of premises].
 Any objection must be received within ten days after you receive the subpoena.
 If the time specified in the subpoena for compliance is less than ten days, any objection must be received at least 24 hours before the time specified for compliance.